Search by Provider Name

 NUTRITION SERVICES

-Provides food boxes once per week.
-Bread, pastries, and produce are available weekly.
+Provides food boxes.
 Home deliveries may be arranged for older adults, homebound individuals, and families without transportation once per month.
-Some personal care items are available.
-Donations accepted.
+Personal care items may be available as funding allows.
+Donations of food are accepted

 1683 Willamette Falls Drive